olejardamir/1l3/readme.md

 - There are no premined tokens or token allocations.
 Everyone has equal chances to earn.
 - Advanced tracking and statistics.
 - The only power the token owner has is launching the token once enough miners are established in a pool.
+- The usability will be solved with a separate project meant to promote the token and increase the value.

 ## NOTE
 The token is currently under a development, and the source code will not be shared before the launch, except the testing.